 It is important to reference correctly in all work that you submit as part of your studies here at Cambridge.
 If your assignments, projects and other pieces of work you submit are not referenced properly you will have committed plagiarism.

 Every year some CJBS students are unaware that they have plagiarised in their academic work, others are more aware and are perhaps hoping they won’t get caught.
 Whether this is unintentional or intentional plagiarism the consequences can be very serious and investigations do take place.
 The University of Cambridge has a clear statement on plagiarism and you are expected to follow these rules during your period of study here.

 University statement on plagiarism

-Cambridge defines plagiarism as: “submitting as one’s own work, irrespective of intent to deceive, that which derives in part or in its entirety from the work of others without due acknowledgement.
+Cambridge defines plagiarism as: “submitting as one’s own work, irrespective of intent to deceive, that which derives in part or in its entirety from the work of others without due acknowledgement; or, in the case of self-plagiarism, unless explicitly permitted by regulation, submitting one’s own work that has already been submitted for assessment to satisfy the requirements of any other academic qualification, or submitted for publication without due acknowledgement.
 It is both poor scholarship and a breach of academic integrity.”
 Read the full University statement on plagiarism.
 This statement includes 6 main types of plagiarism which it is your personal responsibility to understand and avoid.

 Referencing – get it right first time